Product

 Calculate your needs according to the number of art pieces you would like to display.

-However there are a couple other variables that would influence the above.
+However, there are a couple of other variables that would influence these estimates:

-- 2. Additionally, more hooks will be needed if you hang multiple pieces vertically from the same rod/cable/cord (1-up, 2-up, 3-up, etc.).
+2. Hanging multiple pieces vertically from the same rod/cable/cord (1-up, 2-up, 3-up, etc.) will necessitate more hooks.

-Several small frames may be suspended from a single rod/cable/cord, however be careful to not exceed weight limitations of any individual component.
-See our Weight Support Guide for more specifics on this topic.
+Several small frames may be suspended from a single rod/cable/cord, however, be careful not to exceed the weight limitations of any individual component.
+Refer to our Compatibility Guides for more specifics on this topic.

 I have a Plexiglass sheet panel that I need to hang in my store, what kind of hook should I use?